dotnet/docs-maui/docs/migration/android-binding-projects.md

 ---
-title: "Upgrade Xamarin.Android binding projects"
+title: "Xamarin.Android binding project migration"
 description: "Learn how to upgrade a Xamarin.Android binding project to a .NET Android project." ms.date: 08/21/2023
 ---

-# Upgrade Xamarin.Android binding projects
+# Xamarin.Android binding project migration

-In .NET 6+, there is no longer a concept of a binding project as a separate project type.
+In .NET 6+, there is no longer a concept of an Android binding project as a separate project type.
 Any of the MSBuild item groups or build actions that work in Xamarin.Android binding projects are supported through a .NET 6+ Android app or library.

 To migrate a Xamarin.Android binding library to a .NET Android class library: